 Section 2.
-Terms of office.
+Terms of Office.

 The officers will serve a one-year term in their respective offices.
 For the office of president, the

 officers will serve staggered three-year terms, moving through the roles of President-Elect, President, and Past President in sequence for one year per role.
+In the event that an officer of the Board of Directors leaves office prior to serving all three one-year terms, the Board of Directors may appoint a member to serve the remaining term(s).

 Section 3.
-Responsibility and authority.
+Responsibility and Authority.

 The officers will perform the duties pertaining to their respective offices and other such duties as may be defined by the Board of Directors.